peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static explicit operator PeterO.Numbers.EInteger(
         PeterO.Numbers.EFloat bigValue);

-Converts an arbitrary-precision binary float to a value to an arbitrary-precision integer.
+Converts an arbitrary-precision binary floating-point number to a value to an arbitrary-precision integer.
 Any fractional part in this value will be discarded when converting to an arbitrary-precision integer.

 <b>Parameters:</b>